 What are the side effects of eggplant?

-It is one of the vegetables in the nightshade (Solanaceae) family.
+It is in the nightshade (Solanaceae) family.
 Other nightshade vegetables include tomatoes, bell peppers and various types of potatoes.

 Nightshade vegetables are known for causing digestive disturbances in some people.